mandelsoft/spiff/README.md

 For tagged references with a path other than `.` (the whole tag value), structured tags feature a more sophisticated resolution mechanism.
 A structured tag consist of multiple tag components separated by a colon (`:`), for example `lib:mylib`.
-Therefore tags span a tree of namespaces or scopes used to resolve path references.
-A tag-less reference just uses the actual document or binding to resolve a path extression.
+Therefore, tags span a tree of namespaces or scopes used to resolve path references.
+A tag-less reference just uses the actual document or binding to resolve a path expression.

 Evaluation of a path reference for a tag tries to resolve the path in the first tag tree level where the path is available (breadth-first search).